AP World History Unit 2 Practice Test: Networks of Exchange

 Question 9 Explanation:

-Option (B) is the correct response because both passages mention the system of financial activities tied to trade throughout the Chinese empire.
-The passages do not mention Christianity, urbanization or maintaining social hierarchy so those responses are incorrect.
+The correct answer is (B).
+Both passages mention the system of financial activities tied to trade throughout the Chinese empire.
+The passages do not mention Christianity, urbanization, or maintaining social hierarchy, so those responses are incorrect.

 Question 10